Quick Picks

 📋Executive Summary

-Quick Answer: Best payroll by company size: Small (<100) — Gusto (4.5/5, simplest, auto-pilot).
-Scaling tech — Rippling (4.4/5, unified HR+IT+global).
-Compliance-critical — ADP (3.8/5, tax guarantee).
-Very small local — Paychex (3.7/5, dedicated rep).
+Quick Answer: Best payroll by company size: Small under 100 employees, Gusto (4.5/5, simplest, auto-pilot).
+Scaling tech company, Rippling (4.4/5, unified HR, IT, and payroll).
+Compliance-critical, ADP (3.8/5, tax guarantee).
+Very small local business, Paychex (3.7/5, dedicated rep).
 See our Gusto vs ADP comparison.

 What is Payroll Software?